-Until one stormy day, it just came to life from hills attacking the roads; since its flowing waters cannot be stopped, people suffered although no one was hurt.
+Your text as it should read: "One stormy day, it just came to life from hills attacking the roads.
+Since its flowing waters could not be stopped, people suffered, although no one was hurt."

 Comment: Do not use a semi-colon after roads as one responder said.
 Use a period.
 Why?
 Semi-colons are used when the text of each part uses a similar construction syntactically.
 As in,